KKarani1/MongoDBFinder/README.md

 # MongoDBFinder
 It finds the location of MongoDB.exe in your computer for Windows 10 cmd prompt

-There are two version of this file:
+There are two version of this file: MongoDBFast_github.bat and MongoDBFinder_github.bat